plforacle/heatwave-movie-stream-hol/create-automl/create-automl.md

 - Some Experience with MySQL Shell
 - Completed Lab 5

-## Task 1: Connect with MySQL Shell:
+## Task 1: Connect with MySQL Shell

 1. Go to Cloud shell to SSH into the new Compute Instance